So you’ve applied – what’s next? If you’ve already completed the following steps, you’re on your way!

 Changes to your application (e.g. program choice) or personal information (e.g. email/postal address/telephone) must be made as soon as possible to avoid missing key and date-sensitive information.

 Your external,Choose>Ryerson applicant portal is our primary way of communicating with you, so check your portal often.
-It is your responsibility to read all the letters we post directly to My Documents and to track your application status in My Application Status.
+It is your responsibility to read all the letters we post to your My Communications page, accessible via the Choose>Ryerson Applicant Portal.
+It is also your responsibility to track your application status under My Application Status.

 Your personalized letters include important information about your application status and requirements.
 Carefully review letters and follow-up if required.